alexandrehtrb/alexandrehtrb.github.io/src/posts/2025/01/introduction-to-ffmpeg.md

   - On *User Variables for X*, select the line with **Path** and click on *Edit...*.
   - Add the bin folder path to the list.
 It will be something like: `C:\Users\user\Downloads\ffmpeg-7.0.1-essentials_build\bin` (change for the path in your machine).
   - Click OK on the windows to save the changes.

+### How to use

-- FFmpeg is used via Command Prompt or PowerShell.
+- FFmpeg is used via Terminal, Command Prompt, or PowerShell.
 In your computer, open one of those programs.
 - In the examples below, the file paths are specified without their folders, which implies the current folder in the command line.
 To change the current directory:

 ```ps1